- Students learn about the diversity of plant viruses by studying their characteristics.

 - Suppose a farmer sends you a plant with an unknown plant virus.
 Using an electron microscope, you see that the virus particles have a helical shape.
 Based on your dichotomous key, what type or types of genomes (e.g., ssRNA+, dsDNA, etc.) could the virus have?

-Answers to the study questions can be found in the restricted instructor page.
+Answers to these questions can be found here.